enasequence/read_docs/submit/reads/interactive.rst

 Your submitted data files will then be entered into a processing pipeline which will check their validity before moving them to an archive.
 If there are file errors, these will be reported to account holders by the registered email address(es).
-You can always check the processing status of your submissions via the run reports available in WSP.
+You can always check the processing status of your submissions via the run reports available in Webin Portal.

-See `Webin Submissions Portal Reports <../general-guide/submissions-portal.html>`_ for advice on retrieving information about these submissions.
+See `Webin Portal Reports <../general-guide/submissions-portal.html>`_ for advice on retrieving information about these submissions.